VenkteshV/TagRec_EMCL_PKDD_2021/README.md

    ├── test_QC_data.csv <br />
    ├── val_QC_data.csv <br />
    └── what_you_learnt_lo_labelled.csv -  Learning objectives data to test zero shot abilities <br />

+   The QC_science datset will be made available on demand